Skip to content

 • General or Limited Partnership

-An experienced business and estate planning attorney can make recommendations for the type of entity that is right for your business, as well as the estate plan that is right for you.
-The main goals when considering estate planning as a business owner are protection against taxes and an orderly transition of your business.
+An experienced business and estate planning attorney can recommend the best entity for your business and the right estate plan for you.
+The main goals for business owners in estate planning are to protect against taxes and ensure an orderly transition of the business.

 Tax Protection

-As we recently witnessed with the Tax Reform Act of 2018, tax laws are always subject to change.
-Establishing a proper estate planning vehicle, i.e. trust that compliments your business planning can provide a significant reduction in taxes imposed against your estate.
-In order to understand your tax obligations, you should obtain a current valuation of your organization.
-Proper evaluation of the tax burden can determine whether the business continues its normal operations in the event of sudden death.
+Tax laws, such as those in the Tax Reform Act of 2018, change frequently.
+Establishing a proper estate planning vehicle, like a trust that complements your business plan, can significantly reduce taxes imposed on your estate.
+To understand your tax obligations, obtain a current valuation of your business.
+Evaluating the tax burden helps determine whether your business can continue normal operations if sudden death occurs.

 Succession Planning